Kobe Bryant was the sort of legendary athlete that other legendary athletes spoke about with pure reverence.

 His actions threatened to fell both his career and his marriage, and Vanessa later filed for divorce in 2011 citing irreconcilable differences.
 But not quite a year later the longtime couple took to social media announcing their plans for a reconciliation.
 "I am happy to say that Vanessa and I are moving on with our lives together as a family," he wrote on Facebook.
 "When the show ends and the music stops, the journey is made beautiful by having that someone to share it with."

 In the years since, as the athlete made the most of his second act, the couple had been enjoying something of a renaissance themselves.
-Third daughter Bianka joined 17-year-old Natalia and Gianna in December 2016 and their youngest girl, Capri, arrived in June 2019.
+Third daughter Bianka joined 18-year-old Natalia and Gianna in December 2016 and their youngest girl, Capri, arrived in June 2019, turning Bryant into the ultimate Girl Dad.

 "I love having girls—like, I love it," he told Jimmy Kimmel in September 2019.
 "They're awesome, man.
 Having a boy—my wife wants a boy more than I do—but I love my girls.
 She keeps saying, 'Stop speaking it into existence.'
 [I'll say] 'I love my girls.'
 [And she'll say] 'Stop saying that, you want a boy.'"